 Strgar started Good Clean Love when she couldn’t find a nontoxic lubricant that didn’t give her an adverse reaction.
 “I came to this work because I was trying to find a product so I could continue to have intimacy with my husband,” she says.
 “My doctor told me to use a lubricant, but conventional products made me sick, gave me an allergic reaction.
 It wasn’t helping my libido or my health.”

 So she started researching what went into “crappy, corporate sexual health products”, and she discovered a host of troubling ingredients.
 Many personal lubricants, for example, contain propylene glycol, a chemical found in anti-freeze that is a suspected neuro-, skin, and respiratory toxicant.
 They also often include parabens, particularly methylparaben and propylparaben, both of which are suspected hormone disruptors.
 And they may contain polyethylene glycol, a suspected skin and kidney toxicant.
 “We don’t want these things on the most sensitive tissues on our body,” Strgar asserts.

 So Strgar started making her own lubricant, which blossomed into her company.
-Today, Good Clean Love sells personal lubricants and washes made with natural, organic ingredients, as well as “aphrodisiac products” like organic love oils, body candies, and toys.
+Today, Good Clean Love sells personal lubricants and washes made with natural, organic ingredients, as well as other products including organic massage oils, candies, and toys.